artela-network/artela-docs/docs/develop/guides/dev-contract/index.md

 # Develop with Remix

-In this tutorial, we'll walk you through the process of creating and deploying a smart contract on Artela Testnet using Remix and MetaMask.
+In this tutorial, we'll walk you through the process of creating and deploying a smart contract on Artela TestNet using Remix and MetaMask.

 ## Pre-requisites
 * [Metamask](https://metamask.io/)